tacoss/logro/README.md

 ## Formatting

-Pipe your logs to `logrof` in order to give them some format, it will skip non JSON objects from the stream.
+Pipe your logs to `logrof` in order to give them some format, it will ignore non JSON objects from the stream.

 Recognized fields are: `ts`, `time`, `ns`, `name` and `level`.